$\beta$-density function on the class group of projective toric varieties: Introduction

 Let $R$ be a Noetherian ring of prime characteristic $p > 0$ and of dimension $d$ and let $\eta\subseteq R$ be an ideal of finite colength.
 Let $M$ be a finitely generated $R$-module.
 The Hilbert-Kunz function of $M$ with respect to the ideal $\eta$ is defined as

-where $q=p^n$ and $\eta^{[p^n]} =n$-th Frobenius power of the ideal $\eta$.
-The limit exists \cite{Mo} and is called the Hilbert-Kunz multiplicity of $M$ with respect to the ideal $\eta$.
-In addition to the above conditions, when $R$ is an excellent normal ring, Huneke, McDermott and Monsky \cite[Theorem 1]{HMM2004} have shown the existence of a real number $\beta(M, \eta)$ such that
+where $q=p^n$, the ideal $\eta^{[q]} =n$-th Frobenius power of the ideal $\eta$ and $\ell(M/\eta^{[q]}M)$ denotes the length of the $R$-module $M/\eta^{[q]}M$.
+The limit exists \cite{Mon83} and is called the Hilbert-Kunz multiplicity of $M$ with respect to the ideal $\eta$.
+In addition to the above conditions, when $R$ is an excellent normal domain, Huneke, McDermott and Monsky \cite[Theorem 1]{HMM04} have shown the existence of a real number $\beta(M, \eta)$ such that

+In the course of the proof of the above result, they have asserted the existence of a homomorphism $\tau_\eta:\text{Cl}(R)\longto \R$ on the class group of $R$, $\text{Cl}(R)$, the quotient of the free abelian group on the height one prime ideals of $R$ by the subgroup of principal divisors.
+Let $M$ be a finitely generated $R$-module.
+Then $M$ admits a finite filtration $0\rightarrow\cdots M_{i-1}\rightarrow M_{i}\cdots \rightarrow M$ such that $M_i/M_{i-1}$ is isomorphic to $R/P_i$ with $P_i$ prime ideals in $R$.
+Consider the divisor $-\sum P_i$ where the sum is taken over all $P_i$ appearing in the quotients $M_i/M_{i-1}$ that are of height one.
+The image of this divisor in the class group of $R$ is independent of the filtration chosen for $M$, and is defined as the class of $M$, denoted by $c(M)$.
+Let $M$ be a finitely generated torsion-free $R$-module.
+By \cite[Corollary 1.10]{HMM04}, the limit